-- 1. Use the Level 2 map products, which give flux densities (in Jy/beam) for point sources with a $\nu S{\nu}={\rm const}$ spectrum.
-NB: To increase the accuracy, the observations should be reprocessed with relative gains applied between Level 1 (timeline fluxes) and Level 2 (map fluxes). - 2.
+- 1. Use the Level 2 map products, which give flux densities (in Jy/beam) for point sources with a $\nu S{\nu} = {\rm const}$ spectrum. - NB: To increase the accuracy, the observations should be reprocessed with relative gains applied between Level 1 (timeline fluxes) and Level 2 (map fluxes). - 2.
 Convert the map to surface brightness using the pipeline beam solid angle (Ω{pip}) as given in Table 5.1.
 (Note that most HIPE aperture photometry tasks require a maps in units of Jy/pixel.) - 3.
 Perform the aperture photometry. - 4.
-Apply the beam correction factor as given in Table 5.4 (or Table 5.5 for a greybody). - 5.
-Colour-correct for the true source spectrum using the point source colour correction parameters (K{ColP}) in Table 5.6 (or Table 5.7 for a grey body). - 6.
-If the recommended apertures are used, then the aperture corrections listed in Table 5.8 should be applied.
+Apply the beam correction factor as given in Table 5.5 (or Table 5.6 for a greybody). - 5.
+Colour-correct for the true source spectrum using the point source colour correction parameters (K{ColP}) in Table 5.7 (or Table 5.8 for a grey body). - 6.
+If the recommended apertures are used, then the aperture corrections listed in Table 5.9 should be applied.
 If a different aperture and/or background annulus is used, then in the SPIRE Calibration Tree, the table Phot/RadialCorrBeam provides the normalised beam area (also known as the Encircled Energy Fraction) for the full range of apertures from 0" to 700".
-Note that this normalised beam area is for a source with $\alpha{\rm pip}=-1$.
-For any other non-standard apertures, the aperture corrections could be computed from the beam maps, available on the SPIRE Public wiki. - 7.
+Note that this normalised beam area is for a source with $\alpha{\rm pip} = -1$.
+For any other non-standard apertures, the aperture corrections could be computed from the beam maps, available in the HSC legacy area: http://archives.esac.esa.int/hsa/legacy/ADP/PSF/SPIRE/SPIRE-P/. - 7.
 The source flux density is then given in the units specified by the aperture photometry routine (usually Jy or mJy).